knightndgale/hapi/guest-feature.md

 The guest who scans the qr or goes to the link will see a page with a simple information of the event and their name together with a way to respond into their invitation.
 If they agree to join the invitation the guest should see all the information for the event.

+Guest will be able to add images of 3 during the wedding through a QR code

+- 5mb limit
+- image type should be selfie, groupie and picture newly wed

+Guest will be able to add images through the RSVP

+- Should be shown during the post ceremony while they put their new images through the QR code